 If you are arrested…

-If you are arrested, you should ask the authorities to notify the U.S. Embassy in Hanoi or U.S. Consulate in Ho Chi Minh City.
+If you are arrested, you should ask the authorities to notify the U.S. Embassy in Hanoi or U.S. Consulate General in Ho Chi Minh City.
 Consular officers cannot get you out of jail (when you are in a foreign country, you are subject to its laws).
 However, they can work to protect your legitimate interests and ensure that you are not discriminated against.
 They can provide you with a list of local attorneys, visit you, inform you generally about local laws, and contact your family and friends.
 Consular officers can transfer money, food, and clothing to the prison authorities from your family and friends.
 They can try to obtain relief if you are held under inhumane or unhealthy conditions.

 What To Expect and When to Expect It